Frequently Asked Questions

 Cranberries have four air pockets inside them, which allows them to float to the surface during the wet harvest operation.

-There are approximately 13,250 acres of cranberry bogs in Massachusetts, making it the second largest growing region in the world and the largest agricultural crop in the state.
+There are approximately 13,250 acres of cranberry bogs in Massachusetts, making it the Commonwealth's No. 1 food crop, the second -largest growing region in the United States and the third-largest growing region in the world.

 There are approximately 375 growers in the state with the average farm containing about 15 - 20 acres of producing cranberry bog.